evangriffiths/makemore/notes.md

 Here set the values of the affinity matrix statically to always take a simple average of preceding token embeddings, but in self-attention we calculate these affinities dynamically to achieve these objectives.

-### On naming

-The 'Encoder' of a GPT language model generally refers to nearly the entire forward pass, up to the point...
-TODO

-In the simple case, a 'Decoder' could just a linear layer to convert the output of the encoder to shape `(T, V)`, and a softmax to convert the values to probabilities (of the next token), then a sampling from the probabilities of the last token to produce the next token.
-But this decoder is still technically a bigram model in that it samples only from the probabilities of the final token.
-Note that the final linear layer transforms an embedding of a token (and its position) INDEPENDENTLY of other tokens.
-Generally decoders will contain their own self-attention layers.
-TODO explain more.

 ### Encoding position in the sequence embedding

 To also encode the position of the tokens in the tensor that we pass to the first head of the network (see (1) above), we introduce a second embedding matrix: a position embedding matrix.
 This can be combined, via simple addition, with the gathered embedding vectors for the tokens in the input sequence: